Asbestos: Early references and uses

 Asbestos use dates back at least 4,500 years, when the inhabitants of the Lake Juojärvi region in East Finland strengthened earthenware pots and cooking utensils with the asbestos mineral anthophyllite; archaeologists call this style of pottery "asbestos-ceramic".
 Some archaeologists believe that ancient peoples made shrouds of asbestos, wherein they burned the bodies of their kings to preserve only their ashes and to prevent the ashes being mixed with those of wood or other combustible materials commonly used in funeral pyres.
 Others assert that these peoples used asbestos to make perpetual wicks for sepulchral or other lamps.
 A famous example is the golden lamp asbestos lychnis, which the sculptor Callimachus made for the Erechtheion.
 In more recent centuries, asbestos was indeed used for this purpose.

 A once-purported first description of asbestos occurs in Theophrastus, On Stones, from around 300 BC, but this identification has been refuted.
 In both modern and ancient Greek, the usual name for the material known in English as "asbestos" is amiantos ("undefiled", "pure"), which was adapted into the French as amiante and into Italian, Spanish and Portuguese as amianto.
 In modern Greek, the word ἀσβεστος or ασβέστης stands consistently and solely for lime.

 The term asbestos is traceable to Roman naturalist Pliny the Elder's first-century manuscript Natural History and his use of the term asbestinon, meaning "unquenchable"; he described the mineral as being more expensive than pearls.
 While Pliny or his nephew Pliny the Younger is popularly credited with recognising the detrimental effects of asbestos on human beings, examination of the primary sources reveals no support for either claim.

-In China, accounts of obtaining huo huan bu (火浣布) or "fire-laundered cloth" certainly date to the Wei dynasty (386-535 AD), and there are claims they were known as early as in the Zhou dynasty, though not substantiated except in writings thought to date much later (see huoshu or "fire rat").
+In China, accounts of obtaining huǒ huàn bù (火浣布) or "fire-laundered cloth" certainly date to the Wei dynasty (386-535 AD), and there are claims they were known as early as in the Zhou dynasty, though not substantiated except in writings thought to date much later (see huoshu or "fire rat").